platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 The renewal may fail because of the 64-character limit Let's Encrypt places on URLs.
 If you have a branch with a long name, the environment URL is over this limit and the certificate is rejected.
-Shortening the branch name to fewer than 20 characters should solve the issue.
+To solve this, shorten your branch name so it doesn't exceed 20 characters.

 Generated URLs for environments have the following pattern: